SidetrekAI/create-knative-cluster/README.md

     * Prod DB: Defaults to `db.t3.small` with 10GB of storage and 100GB of max storage
 * (Optional) App
     * Staging app: Knative Service that routes to `staging.<your-domain>` using Istio VirtualService
-    * Pro app: Knative Service that routes to `*.<your-domain>` using Istio Virtual Service
+    * Pro app: Knative Service that routes to `*.<your-domain>` using Istio VirtualService
       * For more information on Knative Service, see [Knative docs](https://knative.dev/docs/)
       * For more information on Istio VirtualService, see [Istio docs](https://istio.io/latest/docs/reference/config/networking/virtual-service/)
       * To understand the internals of Create Knative Cluster better, see the [Internals](#internals) section

 ### Cost considerations
 This project is completely open-source but the resources it provisions will cost you in potentially two ways.